 <Note to production: restart numbering below at ‘a.’>

 Ten sentences: There are many forms of energy when talking about matter.
 Energy can come in macroscopic and microscopic forms.
-Macroscopic energy is the energy of the whole object, and we can see it day to day.
+Macroscopic energy is the energy of the whole object, and we can see it daily.
 For example, macroscopic kinetic energy is when I throw a ball at a friend, while macroscopic potential energy is found when objects are placed up high or near magnets.
 Microscopic energies generally can’t be seen when looking at an object.
 The microscopic kinetic energy is held in the movement of the particles such as vibration or rotation, while microscopic potential energy is in the bonds between particles, between atoms in molecules and within the atom itself.
 The thermal energy of an object is the energy that comes from the temperature.
 Increasing the temperature will increase the internal energy of the object and manifest as more movement and energy stored in the bonds between particles.
 Heat is energy moving in or out of the system, and either increasing or decreasing both the thermal and internal energy.
 When the thermal energy changes, so too does the movement of the particles and bonds.

 Five sentences: Energy in a system can be macroscopic or microscopic, and these both have kinetic and potential energies.
 The kinetic energy of a system involves movement; at the macroscopic scale this is the whole object moving, but at the microscopic scale it is the movement of the particles which reflects how much thermal energy a system has.
 The potential energy of the system involves stored energy such as in the gravity field (macroscopic) or within the bonds – intermolecular, chemical and nuclear – within the system (microscopic).
-If thermal energy is given to the system, the internal energy increases, and this changes the microscopic kinetic energy, as well as the intermolecular bonds of the system.
+If thermal energy is given to the system, the internal energy increases which changes the microscopic kinetic energy, as well as the intermolecular bonds of the system.
 This addition of energy to the system is called heat.

-Two sentences: Macroscopic energies – kinetic and potential – are energies that relate to the whole system such as its movement or location.
+Two sentences: Macroscopic energies – kinetic and potential – relate to the whole system such as its movement or location.
 Microscopic or internal energies – kinetic and potential – relate to the properties of the individual atoms such as the movement of its particles, and the intermolecular bonds between them, and can be changed by the addition of thermal energy in the form of heat.